zipCoder933/Xbuilders/README.md

-# Building tools to make life easier
+# Let's make building easier
-XBuilders was built with the limitations of Minecraft in mind, If felt extremely limiting to only build one block at a time, so I decided to fix that.
+tessera was built with the limitations of Minecraft in mind, If felt extremely limiting to only build one block at a time, so I decided to fix that.
-The most notable tools are the boundary tool and the copy/paste tool.
-These tools are extremely easy to switch to and allow you to build at breakneck speed.

-With a complete set of building tools, the only limit is your imagination, Use the boundary tools, copy/paste, repaint and many more to make building as easy as possible!
+Tessera comes with a variety of building tools to significantly speed up building.
+Use the boundary tools, copy/paste, repaint and many more to make building as easy as possible!

 |![2025-11-15 21-34-58.png](meta/screenshots/showcase/2025-11-15%2021-34-58.png)|![screenshot (20).png](meta/screenshots/showcase/screenshot%20%2820%29.png)|
 |--|--|
 |![2025-11-16 15-24-43.png](meta/screenshots/showcase/2025-11-16%2015-24-43.png)|![2025-11-15 23-52-59.png](meta/screenshots/showcase/2025-11-15%2023-52-59.png)|

 # Multiplayer
-With LAN multiplayer, you can play with others too!
+With LAN multiplayer, you can play with others too

 Host a world for others to play or join one hosted by someone else.
 Anyone on your local network can play and build in your world!
 <!--